 “Firstly, it’s a sustainable natural material.
 It’s renewable and biodegradable.
 It’s also non-poisonous,” added Mikko Puotila.
 Moreover, paper yarn is believed to be safe for people with allergies, as it collects neither dust nor dirt due to the density of fibres.

 Over the years, Woodnotes’ collections have expanded from paper yarn carpets to furniture and various home accessories.
-In addition to paper yarn derived from sustainable northern coniferous forests, the main natural fibres the company use are wool, linen, certified cotton and leather.
+In addition to paper yarn derived from sustainable northern coniferous forests, the main natural fibres the company uses are wool, linen, certified cotton and leather.

 Thanks to their elegant design and superior quality, Woodnotes’ products are recognised around the globe and have won numerous international awards, including the 2021 German Design Awards.

 The brainchild of designer and trend analyst Kati Hienonen, Bonden seeks to bring a piece of nature into our homes and introduce the concept of harmonious Nordic living to the world.
-The brand’s home textiles and accessories are designed with the less-is-more principle in mind – all products are multi-usable and compatible with each other.
+The brand’s home textiles and accessories are designed with the less-is-more principle in mind – all the products are multi-usable and compatible with each other.
 For example, the Bonden Core collection is claimed to allow you to dress your sofa in 192 different ways with only three blankets and three cushions.

 Bonden also finds it important to promote the revitalisation of Nordic handicraft skills and the use of traditional materials such as Finnish lamb wool, felt and linen.
 According to Hienonen, wool is particularly suitable for the home thanks to its water and dirt-repellent qualities, but due to a number of unfortunate reasons over half of it is thrown away at shearing.
 The brand is on a mission to change the situation and turn it into a feasible circular economy material.